A World of Opportunity

 GIS can help us to understand “where”, as well as “why” and “how” in a broad range of fields.
 Esri technology provides a platform for students to develop the GIS skills necessary to succeed in the 21st century workforce.

-Save the date!
-The 5th biennial conference will be held March 1, 2023, at Hart House, University of Toronto.
+The 5th biennial conference was held March 1, 2023, at Hart House, University of Toronto.

 GIS Day November 15, 2023